-Nowigence is a fast-growing SaaS (Software-as-a-Service) company that develops and sells a ready-to-use artificial intelligence (“AI”) platform called Pluaris(TM) that automates reading and analysis of textual data.
+Nowigence Inc. (NOWG) is a fast-growing SaaS (Software-as-a-Service) company that develops and sells a ready-to-use artificial intelligence (“AI”) platform called Pluaris(TM) that automates reading and analysis of textual data.
 Individuals, teams, and enterprises can now quickly distill knowledge buried in narrative-intensive documents instantaneously from various data sources, both public and private.

 Pluaris is created for those who want to read more in less time.
 It is a Personal Knowledge Management (“PKM”) tool that generates an annotated data feed based on your topics of interest and automatically creates a permanent personal knowledge base from your feed and private uploads.
 It has human-like capabilities for comprehending textual data.
 It summarizes, provides precise answers to questions asked, analyzes different data perspectives, discovers new connections, creates organized nested notes, and allows teams to work collaboratively by sharing in real-time from anywhere in the world to draw informed conclusions.

 By integrating state-of-the-art data processing techniques in an intuitive interface at an affordable subscription price, Nowigence puts the power of data science in the hands of consumers.
 It helps individuals, teams, and organizations to quickly build expertise on one or multiple topics by generating a trove of critical information.